bingo084/polyglot-translator/README_EN.md

 ## 📁 Example Usage

-1. Upload audio file and corresponding original text
+1. Upload audio file and corresponding original text.
-2. Create a translation task via API
+2. Create a translation task via API.
-3. Wait for the background worker to complete processing
+3. Wait for the background worker to complete processing.
+4. During processing, you can query the task status or cancel the task.
-4. Download the packaged multilingual result
+5. After completion, the packaged multilingual translation file becomes available.
-5. Query translations by language and text ID via API
+6. Use the query API to retrieve translation content by language, audio ID, and text source.

 ---